Feedback from NHS Choices

 What can I do with NHS Choices postings?

-Once postings coming via NHS Choices appear on the Care Opinion site, they are treated just like the postings that already come though Care Opinion.
+Once postings coming via NHS Choices appear on the Care Opinion site, they are treated just like the postings that already come through Care Opinion.
 So you can browse, search, create reports, set up email alerts and post responses on our site just like you already do.

 Every posting from NHS Choices is clearly marked and there is a link that allows you go back to the original posting.